valerie2012/JSWebDemo/LEARNING.md

 <b>JSX – React </b> <br/>
 I went to do some research on JSX-React and find the ReactJS website.
 It does not took me long to start working on React.
 I learn on how to get started on using ReactJS immediately after reading some "Getting Started" guide.
 I decided to use JSX and i know html code can be include in ReactJS codes also.

+I did not include Reactjs table component to the HTML file in time yet as i was busy with two things 1.
+Studying and taking my security exam 2.
+Doing developement of Javascript backend codes and HTML file.

+Reactjs use default port 3000 as Node.js also use port 3000.
+Try "3001, "3002" or "8080" port on the URL.
+It will use one of the port.

 Keyword for ReactJS is Render.

 <b>Prior Experience </b> <br/>